cube-drone/rt0/players-guide/src/player/skill_checks.md

 ## Lucky or Unlucky

-If a player is Lucky, remove all Aces and Twos from their deck.
+If a player is Lucky, remove all Aces and Twos, as well as the Tower, from their deck.
-If a player is Unlucky, remove all Kings and Queens from their deck.
+If a player is Unlucky, remove all Kings and Queens, as well as the Fool, from their deck.

 ## Skills